d3fc/d3fc/site/src/components/chart/cartesian.md

 {{{cartesian-example-js}}}
 </script>

-A number of the more [complex examples](/examples) use the cartesian chart as the basic 'boiler plate' for constructing a chart.
+A number of the more {{{ hyperlink 'examples/index.html' title='complex examples' }}} use the cartesian chart as the basic 'boiler plate' for constructing a chart.